Davisojie/slearngit75.1/README.md

 I have updated this file from the remote computer i.e, from github I have made the 4th change finally.
 >>>>>>> fc749d7502394e3d789c0ee49f2edf5e32dcd61f
 To day is the day newline
+You cannot say that to day is the day you must put your hope in God!